The Details: cover

 CrossHair reports examples in order of added (opcode-level) coverage, descending.

-You can even use the --example_output_format=pytest
+You can even use the --example_output_format=pytest option to jumpstart your unit

 tests!: